 For wood, concrete, or any other porous surface, you will want to seal the surface so that air cannot travel through it and cause bubbles in your epoxy countertop.
 Just apply 1-2 skim coats as you would with the tile countertop.
 A sealed countertop doesn't look shiny, you want the surface to just look wet.

 These are the 5 most common mistakes that you can easily avoid with your installation.
 With a few simple precautions, you can create a stunning countertop on your first try.
 Just be careful to follow the directions!
-If something does go wrong, don't hesitate to call our installers at 970.639.9338.
-We are open from 9-6 MST during the weekdays!
+If something does go wrong, don't hesitate to give us a call at 970.639.9338.
+We have the friendliest, most experienced staff in the industry.
+Our office is open Monday through Friday, 7am-7pm MST.